ddcutil and ddcui

 ddcui

 ddcui is a graphical user interface to ddcutil, built using Qt.
-It is currently beta level code.
 For further information, see ddcui Overview.

 ddcui is released under the GNU Public License, V2 (GPLV2).
 The source is hosted on Github.